 After a rather expansive period during the 1990s the last few years have been more focused on consolidation and ensuring high quality within the Network.
 In 2002/2003 the first edition of the ELSA Moot Court Competition on WTO Law was introduced and since then it has grown to become somewhat of a flagship of the Association with teams from all over the world participating.

-In 2017 ELSA will be celebrating its 36th anniversary since its foundation.
+This year ELSA is celebrating its 37th anniversary since its foundation.
 The network consists of more than 43 national groups spread all throughout Europe and some 230 local groups.
 We look forward to see what the future brings for us and to continue writing the history of ELSA as it unfolds.